Centipede: As food

-Hazards to humans
+Hazard

 Some species of centipedes can be hazardous to humans because of their bite.
 While a bite to an adult human is usually very painful and may cause severe swelling, chills, fever, and weakness, it is unlikely to be fatal.
 Bites can be dangerous to small children and those with allergies to bee stings.
 The venomous bite of larger centipedes can induce anaphylactic shock in such people.
 Smaller centipedes are generally incapable of piercing human skin.

-Even small centipedes that cannot pierce human skin are considered frightening by some humans due to their dozens of legs moving at the same time and their tendency to dart swiftly out of the darkness towards one's feet.
+Even small centipedes that cannot pierce human skin are considered frightening by some people due to their dozens of legs moving at the same time and their tendency to dart swiftly out of the darkness towards one's feet.
 A 19th-century Tibetan poet warned his fellow Buddhists, "if you enjoy frightening others, you will be reborn as a centipede."